 - Projects and clients – you can go into your interview understanding the type of projects or clients the organisation works on and with.

-- 1st degree connections in common – you can check if you have any former work colleagues in common.
+- First degree connections in common – you can check if you have any work colleagues in common.
 If you do, ask if they can tell you anything more about the company.

-- Published blogs or articles – read any published blogs or articles written by your interviewer.
+- Blogs or articles – read any blogs or articles written by your interviewer.
 It’ll give you an insight into their point of view on current industry trends.
 You can also review the company website for content authored by the hiring manager.

 - Practice interviewing.
-Enlist a friend (better yet, a group of friends and colleagues) and get them to run mock interviews and ask you some common interview questions.
-Practice making eye contact.
+Call up a friend (better yet, a group of friends and colleagues) and get them to run mock interviews and ask you some common interview questions.

-- Video record your practice sessions.
+- Video your practice interview sessions.
 Pay attention to body language and verbal presentation.
-Eliminate verbal fillers, like “uh,” and “um.”
-Practice using positive body language to signal confidence, even when you’re not feeling it.
+Practice using positive body language.

 - Handle logistics early.
 Have your clothes, resume and directions to the interview location, or details of the video interview, ready ahead of time to avoid any extra stress on the day.